JacobTanenbaum/enhancements/enhancements/network/upgrades-with-ovn-ic.md

 - CNO will then rollout 1-zone YAMLs: first ovnk node, then ovnk master

-- We have now: 4.14 1-zone ovnk, IC configmap with "definitive: no". *We enter CNO upgrade path thanks to the configmap with "definitive: no": can we?*
+- We have now: 4.14 1-zone ovnk, IC configmap with "definitive: no". *We enter CNO upgrade path thanks to the configmap with "definitive: no"
   + CNO rolls out multizone YAMLs. *How does CNO know whether 1-zone YAMLs have all rolled out and we're now in 1-zone IC?
 By inspecting nodes annotations and tracking rollout progress*
   + CNO nukes old OVN DBs
   + once that is done, the Config Map is also removed

 Apart from the removal of the configmap, here the steps are the same as in the cases described below, where there's no upgrade and we want to change the IC configuration.
 Code should be shared and here it should be called from within the upgrade path.
 CNO should update its operator status only when the final step of switching to multizone has completed.

+#### notes for hypershift
+The update requires a 3 step update process in order to cleanup the database route required by the OVN-K implemenation in hypershift.
+In order to minimize disruption during the transition from 4.13 -> 4.14 1-zone the route required to connect 4.13 nodes to 4.13 masters needs to remain in place until all the nodes have transitioned to multizone.

 ### 4.13 -> 4.14 1-zone